 Why I prefer using a vacuum cup now for operative vaginal deliveries?

 Instrumentation for doing vacuum cup deliveries has improved considerably and so vacuum cups are easier to use are more reliable than they were in the past and have advantages over forceps choice.
 These include:

 - Less trauma to the mother Episiotomy is routine with forceps deliveries because of the bigger diameter with the forceps at each side of the baby’s head.
 Despite this there can also be nasty vaginal and perineum tears.
-With a vacuum delivery I do not do episiotomy and particularly because I can facilitate a slower and more controlled delivery of the baby’s head the perineum is often intact and there are no stitches needed.
+With a vacuum delivery I do not routinely do an episiotomy.
+As well I can facilitate a slower and more controlled delivery of the baby’s head and more gradual stretching of the perineum.
+Often with a vacuum delivery the perineum is often intact and there are no stitches needed.

 - Less potential risk for baby.
 For me, because I have considerable expertise with both I do not have a challenge with either with consideration of baby’s well-being.
 But for a less skilled obstetrician the vacuum cup option is safer.
 After all, the vacuum cup will come off if the doctor pulls too hard but forceps don’t.
 As well the doctor must have correct positioning of the forceps to minimise the risk of trauma to the baby, and so the obstetrician must be confident about accuracy in doing a pelvic examination of a woman in second stage labour in assessing this.
 For vacuum use correct positioning on the baby’s head is important but not as essential.